Corneal injury

 Exams and Tests

-You will need to have a complete eye test.
+You will need to have a complete eye exam.
 The health care provider may use eye drops containing fluorescein dye to help look for injuries.

 Tests may include: